FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/sdk/learn/fidl/integration-testing.md

                   |- echo_integration_test.cc
 ```

-### Update the test component manifest
+### Create the test component manifest

-Update the test component manifest to declare the `echo-server` component as a
+Create the `echo-integration/meta/echo_integration_test.cml` test component
+manifest to declare the `echo-server` component as a child and route the `Echo`
-child and route the `Echo` protocol capability to the test component.
+protocol capability to the test component.

 `echo-integration/meta/echo_integration_test.cml`: